scrapy/scrapy/docs/topics/logging.rst

 .. autofunction:: configure_logging

-    ``configure_logging`` is automatically called when using Scrapy commands, but needs to be called explicitly when running custom scripts.
+    ``configure_logging`` is automatically called when using Scrapy commands or :class:`~scrapy.crawler.CrawlerProcess`, but needs to be called explicitly when running custom scripts using :class:`~scrapy.crawler.CrawlerRunner`.
     In that case, its usage is not required but it's recommended.

     If you plan on configuring the handlers yourself is still recommended you call this function, passing ``install_root_handler=False``.
 Bear in mind